 Galeries Lafayette in Paris

 Galeries Lafayette is a world-renowned department store in Paris, France.
-Located on Boulevard Haussmann in the 9th arrondissement, the store is known for it’s 8 floors of designer fashion and luxury shopping, filled with 62 stores and growing, with a grand dome in the center of it all.
+Located on Boulevard Haussmann in the 9th arrondissement, the store is known for its 8 floors of designer, luxury and affordable fashion.
+It is filled with 62 stores and growing, with a grand dome in the center of it all.

 The company originally opened its doors selling novelty gifts in 1985 by Théophile Bader and Alphonse Kahn, Galeries Lafayette.
 In 3 short years, the store grew in popularity and they expanded and purchased multiple buildings on the street.
 Today, over 25 Million people from around the world walk through those doors to stand under the famous dome and go shopping!
 Every year, around the holidays, Galeries Lafayette unveils their infamous magical Christmas tree in the middle of the store.